Anirudh-S-Kumar/trm/README.md

 Commands:
   history  Shows history of all operations performed.
-For details on format for `before`, use --help purge    Purge from trash and also corresponding logs help     Print this message or the help of the given subcommand(s)
+For details on format for `before`, use --help purge    Purge from trash and also corresponding logs.
+If --before not specified then takes 30 days as default help     Print this message or the help of the given subcommand(s)

 Arguments: